GovReady/govready-q/Schema.md

 `help` text can also be specified, as in the text question types.

+The `file-type` field can be used to validate that the uploaded file is of a particular type.
+Supported types are:

+* `image`: Ensures the file is an image.
+The uploaded file is converted to PNG format internally.

+If `file-type` is `image`, then some image transformation can be run, e.g.:

+	- id: logo
+	  title: Logo
+	  prompt: Upload a logo.
+	  type: file
+	  file-type: image
+	  image:
+	    max-size:
+	      width: 60
+	      height: 60

+If `image->max-size` is given, then the image will be resized prior to being saved internally so that its width and height do not exceed the given dimensions.

 In document templates and impute conditions, the value of these questions is a Python dict (JSON object) containing `url` (a download URL) and `size` (in bytes) fields.

 #### `module`, `module-set`